Generic name: FUROSEMIDE 20mg

-The usual initial dose of LASIX is 20 to 80 mg given as a single dose.
+Adults -- The usual initial dose of LASIX is 20 mg to 80mg given as a single dose.
 Ordinarily a prompt diuresis ensues.
 If needed, the same dose can be administered 6 to 8 hours later or the dose may be increased.
-The dose may be raised by 20 or 40 mg and given not sooner than 6 to 8 hours after the previous dose until the desired diuretic effect has been obtained.
-The individually determined single dose should then be given once or twice daily (eg, at 8 am and 2 pm).
+The dose may be raised by 20 mg or 40mg and given not sooner than 6 to 8 hours after the previous dose until the desired diuretic effect has been obtained.
+The individually determined single dose should then be given once or twice daily (e.g., at 8 am and 2 pm).
 The dose of LASIX may be carefully titrated up to 600 mg/day in patients with clinically severe edematous states.

 Edema may be most efficiently and safely mobilized by giving LASIX on 2 to 4 consecutive days each week.

-When doses exceeding 80 mg/day are given for prolonged periods, careful clinical observation and laboratory monitoring are particularly advisable.
-(See PRECAUTIONS: Laboratory Tests.)
+When doses exceeding 80 mg/day are given for prolonged periods, careful clinical observation and laboratory monitoring are particularly advisable (see PRECAUTIONS: Laboratory Test).

 Therapy should be individualized according to the patient’s response to gain maximal therapeutic response and to determine the minimal dose needed to maintain the therapeutic response.